 Model validation is an ongoing independent process overseen by the Measurement and Modeling Oversight Committee.
 Any model that falls within the scope of the Program is assigned a tier by the model owner and affirmed by the Model Risk Management Group (Tier 1, 2, or 3, reflecting high, medium, and low risk, respectively) that is reflective of the impact and significance of the model output in its business use and the inherent risk to Northern Trust.
-The Model Risk Management Group provides an independent validation of the inputs, computational rules and outputs that comprise the model itself and independently validates all Tier 1 and proprietary Tier 2 models prior to their use and independently assesses all Tier 3 models and 3rd party vended Tier 2 models.
-The Model Risk Management Group also performs periodic validations of existing models that reviews significant changes to models and tests model performance based on the model Tier.
+The Model Risk Management Group provides an independent validation of the inputs, computational rules and outputs that comprise the model itself and independently validates all models in the inventory.
+The Model Risk Management Group also performs periodic validations of existing models and reviews significant changes to models and tests model performance.